Remember Who You Are

 In her book, Land Matters: Landscape Photography, Culture and Identity, author Liz Wells talks about space vs. place.
 She writes:

-“The act of naming is the act of taming.
+"The act of naming is the act of taming.
 In Western culture, describing space as desert, or wilderness, or planet, represents potential comprehensibility and cues scientific and philosophical inquiry.
-By naming, I mean both the terming of the space as, for example, wilderness, and the naming of such a space as, for example, Antarctica.
+By naming, I mean both the terming of the space and, for example, wilderness, and the naming of such a space as, for example, Antarctica.
 Naming turns space into place.
 Once named we no longer view somewhere as unknowable—although as yet relatively little may be known.
-Likewise, of course, familiar places are those that have come to seem ‘known’. “ (Emphasis mine.)
+Likewise, of course, familiar places are those that have come to seem 'known'. " (Emphasis mine.)

 What this means, of course, is that we perceive the places around us as familiar because we think of them as named.
 The park, the street, the city—as well as Davis Park, 57th Street, and Paris.
 I would go a step further and say that we name places even on a smaller scale, again because we crave familiarity.
 Davis Park becomes “the kids’ park” and Joe’s Sports Bar becomes “the guys’ hangout”, all because we feel more comfortable in places we’ve named and personalized and it makes it easier to recognize them.